 Lee A. DuBridge, president, emeritus: There are many ways, and there were many times, during the past 50 years when Caltech would have been a very different-and a much poorer-institution, had it not been for Earnest Watson.
 No one served the Institute so long in positions of such high responsibility.
 And no man in any position served the Institute more effectively and more devotedly.
-No one had a more constructive influence on Caltech.
+No one had a more continuing, a more beneficial, a more constructive influence on Caltech.